TL;DR: French Drain vs. Catch Basin Drainage (Quick Answer)

 Sump pumps work to send this water elsewhere, keeping your yard dry and making sure your drainage system is operating the way it should.

-Professional Yard Drainage in Houston
+Professional Yard Drainage in Houston: How is a Sump Pum Installed in a Houston Yard?

 Our team has a wealth of experience installing sump pumps to get around tricky landscape issues.

 Our sump pumps are usually installed underground, keeping things discrete in your yard.
 Typically, the sump pump bucket is placed three to four feet underground – the depth depends on how much water your yard gets.
 Next, we determine how many pumps your yard will actually need – this is impacted by the amount of water we’ll have to drain from your home.
 Once the pumps are installed, we place 1.5 – 2 inches of PVC pipe in the system.
 Size depends on the distance of discharge, and we don’t recommend going more than 100 feet with a single pump.
+Have more questions?
+See our FAQ guide here.

 The Bottom Line: If you are having water issues, and would like advice on the best solutions to remedy both your outdoor and indoor concerns, give us a call today.
 713-714-0015